Mongolia Holidays | Seasons and Festivals in Mongolia 2020

-If you are planning Holidays in Mongolia at the start of March you can attend Camel Festival and witness the exciting camel race, polo competition with a crisp of traditional music, dance and free camel rides.
+If you are planning vacations at the start of March you can attend Camel Festival and witness the exciting camel race, polo competition with a crisp of traditional music, dance and free camel rides.
 During the season the desert sceneries are at the peak of its beauty; red stone cliffs, glacial canyons, and mesmerizing sand dunes and fluffy Bactrian camels wandering in the desert –the scene is unforgettable for most of the visitors.

-We recommend Gobi desert Mongolia Holidays plans to be set during this season to enjoy the festival celebration and desert tour both at a time.
+We recommend Gobi desert Holidays plans to be set during this season to enjoy the festival celebration and desert tour both at a time.

 Nauryz or Spring/New Life Festival

 By the end of March, on 21st and 22nd Kazakhs and nomads of western Mongolia celebrate Nauryz Festival.
 It is celebrated on the first day of the spring equinox.
 The word Nauryz means new life or new day and is known as a symbol of love, happiness, goodness, friendship and community bonding.